IUPAC has five Officers: The President, the Vice President, the Past President, the Secretary General, and the Treasurer.

 [Past Officers]

-Mary Garson
+Mary Garson (Australia), President,

 Mary Garson is Professor Emerita of Chemistry at the University of Queensland (UQ) in Brisbane, Australia.
 She was educated at Newnham College within the University of Cambridge, UK (BA in natural sciences 1974; PhD with Professor James Staunton FRS 1977, topic: the biosynthesis of fungal polyketides).
 After postdoctoral fellowships in Rome and Cambridge, she migrated to Australia with a Queen Elizabeth II research fellowship held at James Cook University, Townsville where she began her research into marine natural products and their biosynthesis.
 Academic positions at the University of Wollongong and then in Queensland followed.